This page tells you about the chemotherapy drug docetaxel and its possible side effects. There are sections about

 - A high temperature (fever)

-- Inflammation around the drip site – if you notice any signs of redness, swelling or leaking at your drip site, tell your doctor or chemotherapy nurse immediately
+- Inflammation around the drip site – if you notice any signs of redness, swelling or leaking at your drip site, tell your doctor or chemotherapy nurse straight away

 The side effects above may be mild or more severe.
 A side effect may get better or worse through your course of treatment, or more side effects may develop as the course goes on.
 This depends on